mbradds/pipeline-profiles/readme.md

 - Create a distribution bundle for Highcharts+Leaflet.
 Highcharts doesnt make tree shaking easy, but its possible to create a [custom distribution](https://www.highcharts.com/docs/getting-started/how-to-create-custom-highcharts-files) with only the files needed.
 - As new profile sections are added, the json data will start to increase bundle sizes above 250 kb.
 The data should be split into a seperate webpack bundle.
 This will also help with caching, because the data can be updated, and the rest of the code can remain cached.
-- Try to remove j-query dependencies.
+- Try to remove Jquery dependencies.
 Jquery is already included on all CER pages, but there are usually multiple versions defined, and it will probably be removed at some point.
 - Datasets can be further optimized to reduce file size.
 One example would be to have one json key, value for conditions total like so: `{numConditions: [In Progress (int), Closed (int)]}` instead of `{In Progress: int, Closed: int}`
 - Include documentation and instructions for getting regdocs links from the internal cer database.